 However, in order to save time or if the legwork gets too much, you should make use of the extremely efficient city transport system, known as the Wiener Linien.
-Vienna’s public transport network consists of trams (Strassenbahn), buses (Autobus), underground (U-Bahn) and trains (S-Bahn) and Almost every part of Vienna is accessible by public transport.
+Vienna’s public transport network consists of trams (Strassenbahn), buses (Autobus), underground (U-Bahn), and trains (S-Bahn).
+Almost every part of Vienna is accessible by public transport.

 You can even purchase a mobile ticket using the Wiener Linien app.
-Children under six travel free on public transit, and children under 14 travel free on Sunday and public holidays providing they can show proof of age.
+Children under six travel free on public transit, and children under 14 travel free on Sundays and public holidays providing they can show proof of age.

 Tickets are valid for all public transportation—buses, trams, and the subway.
 You’ll need to punch your ticket before entering the boarding area at U-Bahn stops, but for buses and trams, you punch it on board.

 If you’re visiting Vienna in the warmer months, exploring the city on a bicycle is a good option.
 The city has introduced a system of free bike rental called Citybike.
 Bicycles can be rented or returned from any of the 120 or so Citybike stations over the city.